CSS Portal

 Browser Support

-The following table will show you the current browser support for the HTML rowspan
+The following information will show you the current browser support for the HTML rowspan attribute.
+Hover over a browser icon to see the version that first introduced support for this HTML attribute.

 Last updated by CSSPortal on: 29th March 2024